daormar/debasher/doc/design_doc_webui.md

 during a run, and so bypass the guard of the save.

-**Loading.** Loading reads the program metadata of a directory and opens the program exactly as it was saved, including `homeDir` and `outputDir`, which are absolute paths.
-A home directory that was copied or moved and is loaded from its new place therefore still names the old one, and the next save or run writes into the old place.
+**Loading.** Loading reads the program metadata of a directory and opens the program as it was saved, except for `homeDir`, which becomes the absolute path of the directory it is loaded from, whatever the metadata recorded.
+A home directory that was copied or moved is therefore saved and run where it now is. `outputDir` is kept as it was saved: a program loaded from a new place still names the output directory it had, which is not always what its user wants (see "Future work").

+**Programs shipped with DeBasher.** `data/webui_programs/` holds programs built with the web UI, installed under the package's data directory, one home directory each, with its program metadata and its generated script.
+They are loaded, never imported, and so keep everything the program model holds.
+None of them records an output directory or a source directory, since a path of the machine they were built on means nothing on another.
+An installed one is usually not writable, so the user saves it into a home directory of their own before changing it. `test/api/test_webui_programs.py` checks that each of them loads from where it is and that its generated script is the one that script generation writes from its metadata today.

 ## Reserved names and user files